middlegear/hakai-extensions/README.md

 > This package is **unofficial** and is **not affiliated** with Anilist, Jikan, or any third-party providers.
 It does not host, own, or distribute any content.
 All data belongs to its respective owners.

 ---
-## Note
-Apologies.
-This version(1.0.2) makes changes for compatibilty with version 0.0.1, 0.0.2.

 ## Some Features

 ✔ **Search Anime** – Look up anime by title with pagination.